jeffcarp/frontend-hyperpolyglot/index.md

 _Inspired by [hyperpolyglot.org](http://hyperpolyglot.org/), a comparison of similar features in popular JavaScript frameworks._

+<p>Any contributors who are more familiar with these frameworks would be massively appreciated.
+The source is on <a href="https://github.com/jeffcarp/frontend-hyperpolyglot">GitHub</a>.</p>

 <table class="wiki-content-table">
   {% for category in site.data.frameworks %}
     {% if category.name %}